andreinagy/SwiftConstGen/README.md

 # SwiftFilesConstGen
-Ruby tool that generates constants from files names.
+Tool that generates a swift constants file from resource files names.

 # Table of Contents
 1. [Installation](#Installation)